What is Net Profit Margin?

 Note that the operating profit margin – i.e. EBIT divided by revenue – is 20% in all three cases.

-Different approaches towards depreciation of PP&E and other accounting decisions such as inventory recognition (i.e. LIFO vs. FIFO) would be embedded within the COGS or OpEx line items.
+Different approaches towards depreciation of PP&E and other accounting decisions, such as inventory recognition (i.e. LIFO vs. FIFO) would be embedded within the COGS or OpEx line items.

 However, the major differences in our example do not begin to emerge until the interest expense line item, which is just one example of a non-operating expense.

-The more debt that a company holds on its balance sheet, the greater its interest expense will be – all else being equal.
+The more debt a company holds on its balance sheet, the greater its interest expense will be – all else being equal.

 In addition, the tax rate differs for each company, with Company A having the highest tax rate and Company C having the lowest tax rate.